 As that excitement continues to grow, you may get so swept up in the inversions and freedom of it all, that you neglect the most important aspect of any physical activity...

-As a Doctor of Physical Therapy with 27 years of experience in the aerial arts, I’ve helped countless aerialists and circus performers improve their practice– with safety and sustainability.
+As a Doctor of Physical Therapy with over 30 years of experience in the aerial arts, I’ve helped countless aerialists and circus performers improve their practice– with safety and sustainability.

-Throughout this course, you’ll be able to connect with your own anatomy and the “science-y” side of aerial training, both of which are crucial for your safety and progress.
+Throughout the hours of video footage, quizzes, and exercises in this self-paced course, you’ll be able to connect with your own anatomy and the “science-y” side of aerial training, both of which are crucial for your safety and progress.